macparnami/MyFirstProject/README.md

 # MyFirstProject
 This branch is experimental.
-This is my first project to learn a little bit about it itself So here I want to write my version number V1.1
+This is my first project to learn a little bit about it itself So here I want to write my version number . some changes here and there